Best Henri Nouwen Books That Will Give You Hope in Your Life

 This is another book about Christian leadership.
 The author shares his humbling experience of moving from Harvard, a university where the brightest people are studying, to working as a priest at Daybreak, one of the L’Arche communities for mentally handicapped people.

 In this book, he discusses how Christian leadership has been affected by the desire to be relevant, the desire for popularity, and the desire for power.
-Through his own experiences, he shares how he learn to let go of these desires and reclaim the vulnerable self that is open to receiving and giving love regardless of any accomplishments.
+Through his own experiences, he shares how he learned to let go of these desires and reclaim the vulnerable self that is open to receiving and giving love regardless of any accomplishments.

 6. Reaching Out